skip navigation

 With and Without — the focusing-adverb effect

-Typically an adverb modifies another word such as a verb, adjective, another adverb or a prepositional phrase.
+An adverb modifies another word such as a verb, adjective, another adverb or a prepositional phrase.
 Focusing adverbs such as also, just, even, only mainly, mostly, particularly, especially, either or, neither nor, etc. differ because they point to a part of a clause.
 Focusing adverbs can modify noun phrases, prepositional phrases, verb phrases, adjective phrases and adverbial phrases.
-Compare the sentences without and with focusing adverbs:
+Compare the sentences without and with focusing adverbs.

 ADDITION